guiyunbao/geospatial-benchmark/README.md

 ## Test queries

 - Data should be loaded into the database before running the queries.
-  - Allow ~3s for preparation before running query.
+  - Up to 1 minute for preparation before running query.
+    - Warm up is not allowed at this time.
 - Storage cost will be calculated.
   - For memory-storage databases, both memory and persist storage cost will be calculated.
 - In theory, all databases should return the same result.